acapozucca/acapozucca.github.io/_pages/students.md

 ##   Supervised PhD Students

 * 2009-2013.
-Paul Alexandru Istoan, ''Methodology for the derivation of product behaviour in a Software Product Line'', (co-supervised with Nicolas Guelfi, and Jean-Marc Jezequel), University of Luxembourg and IRISA (Rennes, France).
+Paul Alexandru Istoan, "Methodology for the derivation of product behaviour in a Software Product Line", (co-supervised with Nicolas Guelfi, and Jean-Marc Jezequel), University of Luxembourg and IRISA (Rennes, France).

 ##   Supervised Master Students

 * 2017-2018 (Summer semester).
-Stanislav Konchenko, ''Quality assessment of DevOps practices and tools'', MiCS, University of Luxembourg.
+Stanislav Konchenko, "Quality assessment of DevOps practices and tools"", MiCS, University of Luxembourg.

 * 2012-2013 (Winter semester).
 Alejandro Villegas Fernández, "tCAA: A design language for dependable systems with time constraints", exchange student from Universidad de Málaga (Ingeniería Informática, 5 years degree), Spain.